Kitten Diarrhea: Common Causes, Symptoms and Treatment

 So nix the milk!
 Instead, after weaning (at 4-6 weeks), use a kitten milk replacer mixed with kitten food.
 By 6 weeks of age, kittens can be fed dry and canned kitten food.

 When adopting a kitten, it’s a good idea to ask about their current eating habits.
 To avoid the potential for intestinal issues, you can either continue to feed your kitten the same diet or gradually introduce your preferred food over several days.
 Before switching cat food, consult your veterinarian and make the change gradually.
 Mix a little more of the new food in with the old food each time.
-This will allow your kitten’s sensitive stomach to slowly adapt to the new food.
+This will allow your kitten’s sensitive stomach to adapt to the new food slowly.

 Then, keep an eye on that litter box.
 If you can’t learn what your kitten’s diet was before bringing her home, ask your veterinarian to suggest a diet to give your kitten a great start in its new home.